craigphicks/reversible-preproc/README.md

 ## 5. 'if*' and 'endif' set of commands (not including 'Eval' variants)

+### 5.1 Condition syntax and implementation

 The `if` and `elif` commands evaluate the condition by
  - first, parsing to abstract parse tree (APT) using the [npm `jsep` module](https://www.npmjs.com/package/jsep).
  - second, evaluating the parse tree with a simple internal interpreter.

-Basically it is a subset of javascript, sufficient for the purpose.
+The condition syntax is basically a subset of javascript, sufficient for the purpose.

 The implemented grammar is as follows: